-In a small saucepan, bring 1 cup of the veggie broth to a boil.
-Turn off the heat.
-Add the dried mushrooms, thyme and 2 whole garlic cloves and stir.
-Let this sit for at least 15 minutes.
+Add 1 cup of the veggie broth to a small saucepan and bring it to a boil.
+Turn off the heat and add the dried mushrooms, ½ teaspoon of thyme, and the 2 whole garlic cloves.
+Give it a stir, and let it sit for 15 minutes.

-Heat a large soup pot over medium heat.
-Add the onions and cook for about 7-8 minutes, until they are browning and softening, stirring occasionally.
+Heat a large pot over medium heat for a minute.
+Add the onions, and sauté for about 8 minutes, until they soften and start to brown, stirring frequently.
 Add a splash of water if they start to stick.
-Keep an eye on them.

-Place the mushrooms, thyme and garlic from the saucepan into a high-speed blender, along with the cashews.
-Blend, adding a splash of water if needed, until smooth and there are no chunks of cashews left.
-Set aside for now.
+Transfer the broth with the rehydrated mushrooms, thyme and whole garlic cloves from the small saucepan to your high-speed blender, along with the cashews, and blend until smooth and there are no little bits of cashews left, about a minute.

-To the soup pot add the remaining 3 cloves of minced garlic, the black pepper, miso, salt, and a splash or two of water to help mix in the miso.
-Let this cook for another 2 to 3 minutes.
+To the large pot with the onions and mushrooms, add the remaining 3 cloves of minced garlic, 1/2 teaspoon of thyme, miso, salt, and the black pepper.
+Stir to combine, adding a splash or two of water to help dissolve the miso.
+Let this cook for a couple of minutes, while stirring.

-Add 4 cups of veggie broth to the soup pot and bring everything to a simmer, and then whisk in the cashew mixture from your blender.
+Add 4 cups of the veggie broth and the dried mushroom powder to the pot, bring everything to a simmer, and then stir in the cashew mixture from your blender.

-In a small bowl, dissolve the arrowroot powder in the remaining 1 cup of broth, add this to the soup pot, and continue to stir.
-Cook for about another 5 minutes, until the soup thickens.
-Don’t let it boil or you’ll lose the special healing power of the miso!
+To a small bowl, add the arrowroot powder and the remaining 1 cup of broth, stir until the arrowroot is dissolved, and then add it to the large pot.
+Cook on medium heat for about 5 minutes, while stirring, until the Soup thickens.
+Don’t let it boil or you’ll lose the special healing powers of the miso!
+Now, it's ready.

-Arrowroot powder is a root vegetable—a tropical plant known as Maranta arundinacea—that is ground into a powder.
+Arrowroot powder is made from a root vegetable—a tropical plant known as Maranta arundinacea—that is ground into a powder.
 It’s a great, healthy thickener for soups and sauces.